mudasobwa/mudasobwa.github.io/_posts/2021-01-12-will-no-one-rid-me-of-this-turbulent-gui.md

 ---

-On the long run the developer, using the console, and a basic editor providing syntax highlighting (like `vim`, `emacs`, `vscode`, or even `sublime`) is more productive compared to the one struggling to write a function without _IDE_.
+On the long run the developer, using the console, and a basic editor providing syntax highlighting (like `vim`, `emacs`, `vscode`, or even `sublime`) is more productive compared to the one struggling to produce a function without _IDE_.
 Below is the list of the most common arguments supporting _IDE_ and my complains about.

 ### Refactoring is Easier